kailash-manasarovar/statement/docs/timeline/2024/october.md

 ## YouTube with Kelly Oliver Dougall

-### Wednesday 30th October

-- Kelly Oliver Dougall, a woman who also stood for the Party Of Women at the General Election, interviews me for a YouTube video.
+- On Wednesday 30th October, Kelly Oliver Dougall, a woman who also stood for the Party Of Women at the General Election, interviews me for a YouTube video.

 [![Youtube video with Kelly Dougall](../../content/images/kelly-od-youtube.png)](https://www.youtube.com/watch?v=VIYsj4OgiYA)